What sorts of things can you proofread?

 That depends on the quality of the writing and how long it takes to proofread the pages.
 Most editors can proofread about four to eight pages per hour and I charge by the hour.
 However, if you are working on a fixed budget, contact me with a sample page or two, so I can provide you with a fixed quote.
 Sample edits for up to two pages are available free of charge.

 Generally short documents are returned within 48 hours (or less), but longer documents will usually take more time.
 If you have a deadline to keep, let me know.
 Documents like PhD theses are often provided chapter by chapter, as this allows errors to be picked up early before they can be repeated throughout the document.
 If you have something very urgent, contact me to discuss your work.

 My dissertation is really technical – can you do that?

-Yes, Joan Gladwyn has a BSc(Hons) in Physics and a Master’s in Optics.
-Her work with the University of Canterbury means she has a good knowledge of topics in astronomy, biology, chemistry, psychology, water resource management, physics, engineering, geology and geography, to name a few.
-She is able to edit LaTeX documents too.
+Yes, I have a BSc(Hons) in Physics and a Master's in Optics.
+My work with the University of Canterbury means I have a good knowledge of topics in astronomy, biology, chemistry, psychology, water resource management, physics, engineering, geology and geography.
+I am able to edit LaTeX documents too.

 What's the difference between proofreading and editing?

-It’s quite important when you submit work to let us know exactly what you want checked:
+It's quite important when you submit work to let me know exactly what you want checked:

 Proofreading means taking out all the errors in spelling, punctuation and formatting (including capitalisation, hyphenation, numbers, dates, symbols, fonts, page layout, spacing) and making sure it is grammatically correct.

-Copy editing will involve checking of details of language, style, references, tables, illustrations and layout.
+Copy editing will involve checking the details of language, style, references, tables, illustrations and layout.

 Structural editing is much more complex and can entail restructuring an author's writing and suggesting new ideas or plots.
 I'd normally refer you to another editor for this type of work.